Alex Young (baseball): Cleveland Indians / Guardians

 On July 26, 2021, Young was claimed off of waivers by the Cleveland Indians.

-Young was designated for assignment by the newly-named Cleveland Guardians on November 19, 2021.
+Young was designated for assignment by the newly named Cleveland Guardians on November 19, 2021.
 After clearing waivers, he was outrighted to the Triple-A Columbus Clippers on November 24.

 The Guardians selected Young's contract on July 3, 2022.
-With AAA Columbus in 2022, he had been 3-0 with one save and a 3.66 ERA in 30 relief appearances, as in 32 innings he struck out 47 batters.
+With Triple–A Columbus in 2022, he had been 3–0 with one save and a 3.66 ERA in 30 relief appearances, as in 32 innings he struck out 47 batters.
 With the Guardians in 2022, he pitched a scoreless third of an inning, with one hit and one strikeouts.
 He was designated for assignment on July 14.

 In 2022 to that point, he had thrown mostly an 83 mph slider, a 91 mph sinker, and an 85 mph changeup, with an occasional fourseam fastball, curveball, and cutter.

 San Francisco Giants

 On July 18, 2022, the Guardians traded Young to the San Francisco Giants in exchange for cash considerations.